-I am a strong believer in the notion that for technology to be successfully implemented, the stakeholders' interests should be engaged from ideation stage.
-This will essentially lead to establishment of Smart Communities.
+I am a strong believer in the notion that for technology to be successfully implemented, the stakeholders' interests should be engaged from the ideation stage.
+This will essentially lead to the establishment of Smart Communities.
 The Community involved from the beginning of technology and continue to give their input till it is commercialized.
 This way, both the technology and the end-user grow together.

-In the fast-paced world that we live in today, we consume more resources than our parents or grandparents, and yet more productive in one life time as well in comparison.
+In the fast-paced world that we live in today, we consume more resources than our parents or grandparents, and yet more productive in one lifetime as well in comparison.
 In our wake, we afflicted the environment immensely, resulting in issues such as climate change and depleting natural resources.

 "For a sustainable future, what role can we play in enhancing our collective well-being?"
-This is a question I ask every members under the Institute of Self-Sustainable Building (ISB), supporting the theme Smart Communities.
+This is a question I ask every member under the Institute of Self-Sustainable Building (ISB), supporting the theme Smart Communities.
 ISB focus on Green and Clean Energy, Materials, Water and Waste, and Social and Community Well-being.
 How can we be better by each passing day.

 The challenge of research is to move technologies and innovations to be applicable to real problems.
 And we at ISB, are up to take on this challenge, by the horn.